Top-Rated Light Therapy Lamps for When You're Stuck Indoors

-With almost 4,000 reviews on Amazon, this light therapy lamp will even appeal to your fur children.
+With almost 4,000 reviews on Amazon, this seasonal affective disorder lamp is an affordable option that will even appeal to your fur children.

 One reviewer wrote: "I got this as a gift for my wife, but it turns out it was a gift for the whole family, and by whole family, I mean her, my dog, and my cat.
 We live in the Pacific Northwest and Nov–Mar don't get nearly as much sun as usual.
 Now, while my wife is sitting down and doing her coursework, the cat and dog will pile in next to her and edge each other out for a spot in front of the light!
 We are all very pleased with it."